 - You may also want to look for evidence of exo-skeleton.
 They are usually pale-brown in color.

-If living in a house holes and crevices on the wall, be sure to have them sealed.
-Above all, check your luggage clearly to ensure you are not bringing bedbugs to your house, especially when you are from a long vacation.
+If living in a house with holes and crevices on the wall, be sure to have them sealed.
+Above all, check your luggage clearly to ensure you do not bring bedbugs to your house, especially when you are on a long vacation.